ainiii/mcC/readme.md

     java out.class

-to check your compiler code.
+to check your compiled code.